Skip to content

 Buying a Solid Oak Dining Table — What Does It Cost?

-A fair question deserves a fair answer.
+A fair question deserves an honest answer.
 A solid oak dining table at Industrial Home typically costs between €800 and €3,500 or more, depending on three factors: size, finish, and base.

 All prices include free delivery and installation in the Netherlands, Belgium, and Germany.
 It is also an investment that pays off: a solid oak dining table retains its value and lasts for decades.
 Always request a custom quote — the solid oak dining table price depends heavily on your specific wishes.